3 Hours / 3 CEs

 • Intended Audience

-This training is for clinicians and allied professionals seeking to understand Fitness for Duty (FFD) and Return to Work (RTW) evaluations related to mental health or behavioral concerns.
-They likely specialize in occupational or forensic populations, focusing on assessing employees’ capacity to safely perform job functions and managing risk.
-They typically work in workplace, organizational, or forensic settings.
+This training is designed for clinicians and allied professionals seeking to understand Fitness for Duty (FFD) and Return to Work (RTW) evaluations related to mental health or behavioral concerns.
+It is intended for those who specialize in occupational or forensic populations, focusing on assessing employees’ capacity to safely perform job functions and managing risk.

 • Experience Level